AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-domain.md

 To map an A record to an app, App Service requires **two** DNS records:

 - An **A** record to map to the app's IP address.
 - A **TXT** record to map to the app's default hostname `<app_name>.chinacloudsites.cn`.
-This record lets App Service verify that you own the custom domain you want to map.
+App Service uses this record only at configuration time, to verify that you own the custom domain.
+After your custom domain is validated and configured in App Service, you can delete this TXT record.

-For the `www.contoso.com` domain example, create the A and TXT records according to the following table (`@` typically represents the root domain).
+For the `contoso.com` domain example, create the A and TXT records according to the following table (`@` typically represents the root domain).

 | Record type | Host | Value |
 | - | - | - |